The Fake Sound of Progress (song)

-Music Video
+Music video

 The music video was filmed in Las Vegas, Nevada.
 The video opens with the band being brought in to play a private concert after the persistence of their manager until the camera pans around the restaurant, showing each of the band members in disgust with the people in their audience.
-As the song progresses, Watkins ignores the tables in front of the stage and opens the front doors, allowing a large number of their fans to rush into the restaurant.
+As the song progresses, Watkins ignores the tables in front of the stage and he opens the front doors, allowing a large number of their fans to rush into the restaurant.